switch-ch/SWITCHengines-image-builder/README.md

 depending on the old Glance images.
 This is a consequence of the CoW features of RBD.

-## Upload the images to the HTTP images repository ====
+## Upload the images to the HTTP images repository

-When an image has been built, it should also be copied (e.g. using ''scp'') to the HTTP images archive on http://images.cloud.switch.ch/, corresponding to ''/var/www/html/engines/images'' on ''images.cloud.switch.ch'' alias ''ubuntu.mirror.cloud.switch.ch''.
+When an image has been built, it should also be copied (e.g. using `scp`) to the HTTP images archive on http://images.cloud.switch.ch/, corresponding to `/var/www/html/engines/images` on `images.cloud.switch.ch` alias `ubuntu.mirror.cloud.switch.ch`.

     today=`date +%Y-%m-%d`
     ssh proto@ubuntu.mirror.cloud.switch.ch "mkdir /engines-repo/engines/images/$today/"